War memorial gates at St Luke's Anglican church, Pakipaki c1986.

 The memorial posts showing names, 2010.

-The Soldiers Memorial Church of Saint Luke’s Pakipaki was dedicated on 16 June 1923 by The Right Reverend Vedanayagam Samuel Azariah Bishop of Dornakal, during a tour of New Zealand from India.
+The Soldiers Memorial Church of Saint Luke’s Pakipaki was dedicated on 16 June 1923 by the Right Reverend Vedanayagam Samuel Azariah, Bishop of Dornakal in India, during a tour of New Zealand.

-On the same day Reverend Frederick Bennett consecrated the entrance gates and supporting stone wall as a memorial to soldiers that died during the First World War.
-In his opening address, the chief Mohi Te Atahikoia explained that the long side of the wall is dedicated to Pākehā soldiers and the short side of the wall is dedicated to Māori soldiers.
+On the same day, Reverend Frederick Bennett consecrated the entrance gates and supporting stone wall as a memorial to soldiers who had died during the First World War.
+In his opening address, the chief Mohi Te Atahikoia explained that the long side of the wall was dedicated to Pākehā soldiers and the short side of the wall to Māori soldiers.

-The church is designed by James Chapman-Taylor and replaces a previous wooden church of the 1870s.
-The church is built with a mix of Napier and Pakipaki limestone and red brick with terracotta roof tiles.
+The church was designed by James Chapman-Taylor and replaced a wooden church from the 1870s.
+The church was built with a mix of Napier and Pakipaki limestone and red brick, with terracotta roof tiles.

-Paraire Tōmoana reported the opening of Saint Luke’s in a dedicated issue of Toa Takitini, available through Papers Past Toa Takitini, Issue 24, 1 July 1923, Waipatu.
-See an photograph of the event on the Alexander Turnbull Library website.
+Paraire Tōmoana reported the opening of Saint Luke’s in a dedicated issue of Toa Takitini, available on Papers Past Toa Takitini, Issue 24, 1 July 1923, Waipatu.
+See a photograph of the event on the Alexander Turnbull Library website.

 The memorial plaques read: